Braxton Key

-Braxton Ellis Key (né Blackwell; born February 14, 1997) is an American professional basketball player for Valencia of the Spanish Liga ACB and the EuroLeague.
+Braxton Ellis Key (né Blackwell; born February 14, 1997) is an American professional basketball player for Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Alabama Crimson Tide and the Virginia Cavaliers.

 Early life

 Key is the nephew of NBA player Ralph Sampson, who starred at the University of Virginia.
 Key's father Eric Key played at Radford University.
 Under his childhood surname of Blackwell, Key played three seasons with Christ Presbyterian Academy, leading the team to a state title in 2013 and winning TSSAA's Mr. Basketball award in 2014 and 2015.
 He then transferred to Oak Hill Academy for his senior year, where he played under his father's surname for the first time and led the team to a 45–1 record and national championship.